allenhaozhu/SSGC/README.md

 SGC removes the nonlinearities and collapes the weight matrices in Graph Convolutional Networks (GCNs) and is essentially a linear model.
 However, it also cannot beat GCNs in most benchmarks.
 S^2GC is a new baseline method for GCNs and downstream applications.

-S^2GC achieves competitive performance while saving much training time, basically the computational cost is very close to SSGC.
+S^2GC achieves competitive performance while saving much training time, basically the computational cost is very close to SGC.

 Dataset | Metric |
 :------:|:------:|